Connway/Shibboleth/src/Dependencies/DEPENDENCY_README.txt

 	zlib-ng
 		Fixed compilation error on Linux when compiling on a system that does not support AVX.
 		Fixing compilation errors.

-	EASTL
-		Fixed compilation error on Linux/Mac with bitvector.
-		Fixed compilation error on Linux/Mac with deque.
-		Fixed a compilation warning with an unreferenced variable in Strlcpy.
-		"Fixed" compilation error with GCC in eastl::swap about maybe uninitialized variables.
-"Fix" is to disable the warning for now.
-		Fixed compilation error on Mac with barriers.
-Replaced OSMemoryBarrier with std::atomic_thread_fence.

 	premake-qt
 		Fixed unnecessarily adding links libs to StaticLib projects.